Nakış Studies. 2010. Village of Babayan / İbrahimpaşa, Cappadocia, Turkey. Local tufa stone.

 The project was a series of stone carvings that explored the relationship between the eroded landforms of the area and the stone masonry motifs in the vernacular architecture of the region.

 My studies explored the role of water, the powerful agent of erosion that has shaped this surreal terrain, as a reference in the details of the stonework.
-Though some of the local stoneworkers argued that the motifs prevented water from entering openings in the wall, it seems just as likely that they served to “pre-weather” the surface of the wall where most vulnerable.
+Some of the local stoneworkers argued that the motifs prevented water from entering openings in the wall.
+It seems just as likely that they served to “pre-weather” the surface of the wall where most vulnerable.